Why mental health language matters

 The words we use when speaking about mental health can have a huge impact

-The words we use when talking about mental health and addiction can have a wide ranging impact on those we speak to.
-From how someone feels about themselves and the decisions they make around seeking help, to the way they may treat others experiencing mental health difficulty, the language we use can contribute to negative misconceptions or help reduce them.
+The words we use when talking about mental health can have a significant impact on the people we speak to.
+The language we use can influence how someone feels about themselves, their decisions to seek help, and how they treat others with mental health challenges.
+Our words can either reinforce negative stereotypes or help break them down.

-At times, we may not realise that a term we use that references mental health can be stigmatising to others.
-This may be because we hear it used regularly and have not questioned what the word or phrase implies or how it makes others feel.
-We may hear people around us use certain terms or have grown up hearing a word used in a certain way and not question it.
-But how language is used can change quickly, and terms that were once acceptable can become dated or their meaning changes overtime.
+At times, we might not realise that a mental health-related term we use can be stigmatising to other people.
+This can happen because we’ve heard it often and haven’t thought about what it implies or how it makes others feel.
+We might hear these terms from people around us or have grown up using them without questioning them.
+However, language evolves, and words that were once acceptable can become outdated or take on new meanings over time.

 Changing how we talk about mental health

-Misusing a word can be easy to do, and it can take time to get used to using a different language than you did in the past.
-With practice, using new phrases will become easier and you will find yourself using them without thinking about it.
-Changing the language you use around mental health and addiction can be a big support to those around you, and can help change the culture around mental health, even if you don’t realise.
+It’s easy to accidentally misuse a word, and it can take time to adjust to using different language than you’re used to.
+With practice, new phrases will become second nature, and you’ll use them without even thinking about it.
+Changing the way you talk about mental health can make a big difference to those around you and can help shift the broader culture around mental health, even if you don’t realise it.

 AVOID SAY INSTEAD

-Often we may hear people use mental health terms in casual conversations or use terms incorrectly.
+Often, we may hear people use mental health terms in casual conversations or use terms incorrectly.
 Common phrases such as saying “that’s mad”, “that’s mental”, “they’re psycho”, “that’s crazy” or “someone committed suicide” can be used without people realising how such phrases continue to stigmatise people’s experiences of mental illness.
-Similarly, people describing themselves as “OCD”, because they like to have things clean or as “bipolar” if they are emotional, can minimise the experiences of people living with these conditions.
-It can be hard at first to change the language you use, as you may not even realise that you say these phrases regularly.
-Learning phrases that you can replace old ones with, can help you change your own language moving forward.
+Similarly, some people describe themselves as “OCD” because they like to have things clean.
+Others might label themselves as “bipolar” when experiencing a mood swing.
+Doing so can minimise the experiences of people living with these conditions.
+At first, it can be hard to change the language you use.
+You may not even realise that you say these phrases regularly.
+Learning phrases that you can replace old ones with can help you change your own language moving forward.

 Alternative phrases to use: